-Mineral Resources considered potentially amenable to open pit mining methods were constrained within a conceptual pit shell and are stated above a cut-off of 0.4 g/t Au.
+Mineral Resources considered potentially amenable to open pit mining methods were constrained within a conceptual pit shell and are stated above a cut-off of 0.26 g/t Au.
+Mineral Resources are reported above a cut-off grade that is supported by estimated LoM cost data and a higher gold price assumption (US\$1,800).
+This has increased the estimate of Inferred Mineral Resources within the Otjikoto open pit when compared to reporting as of December 31, 2019.

-Mineral Resources considered amenable to underground mining methods are located outside the pits used for reporting open pit Mineral Reserves, and any block above a cut-off of 2.4 g/t Au that is within the underground design used for reporting underground reserves, or any blocks outside the underground design and above a cut-off grade of 3 g/t Au with a minimum thickness of 1.5 m.
-The cut-offs are based on underground engineering and cost studies performed internally by us.
+Mineral Resources considered amenable to underground mining methods are located outside the pits used for reporting open pit Mineral Reserves, and any block above a cut-off of 1.7 g/t Au that is within the underground design used for reporting underground reserves, or any blocks outside the underground design and above a cut-off grade of 2.7 g/t Au with a minimum thickness of 1.5 m.
+The cut-offs are based on underground engineering and cost studies.

-The Mineral Resource estimate for Otjikoto accounts for mining depletion as of December 31, 2019.
-The Mineral Resource estimate has an effective date of December 31, 2019.
+The Mineral Resource estimate for Otjikoto accounts for mining depletion as of December 31, 2020.
+The Mineral Resource estimate has an effective date of December 31, 2020.
 No Measured Mineral Resources were estimated.